corefan/xenko-docs/en/manual/graphics/low-level-api/pipeline-state.md

 ```

 If required, the user can set custom depth and stencil states.
-Please refer to @'SiliconStudio.Xenko.Graphics.DepthStencilStateDescription' for the complete list of available options and default values.
+See @'SiliconStudio.Xenko.Graphics.DepthStencilStateDescription' for the complete list of available options and default values.

 **Code:** Custom depth and stencil state